 The beginning signs of breast cancer can be hard to detect because they are so subtle.
 Also, mammary tissue tends to hang down hiding any swelling or enlargement.

 You should examine your dog or cat weekly while you are playing with it or petting it.
 Most pets love to have their bellies scratched, which is an ideal time to do your exam.
+We will show you how to do an In-Home exam next time you come in to check for any problem your pet might have and diagnose and treat it early when there is so much more that can be done to effect a cure.

 Run your hands along both chains of mammary tissue from top to bottom feeling for any difference in symmetry.
 Palpate each gland individually and gently for swelling, discharge, ulceration, hardness, extra warmth, nodules, or discomfort.